Home Selling Tips: How to Best Prepare Your Property for Showing

 3. Keep it clean and smelling nice to welcome your buyers

 A dirty, messy or smelly house will immediately turn viewers away.
-Rationally, you understand that dirt isn’t a problem as big as structural issues or room size – you can fix it quite easily with one or two days of work.
+Rationally, you understand that dirt isn’t as large a problem as structural issues or room size.
+You can fix it quite easily with one or two days of work.
 However, the immediate emotional impact of a dirty house could cost you sales and selling price.

 Another thing homeowners often overlook is the smell of a room or an entire house.
 They get used to the scent so they might not realize it’s driving buyers away.
 Pet owners should make sure they remove carpets, pet beds and other items that gather their pets’ odor.

-Families of smokers should also be wary of how much rooms smell of tobacco, and try to smoke out of the house for the time it’s open for viewing.
-There are many cleaning products that get rid of tobacco smell, like ammonia and TSP, as well as home remedies like vinegar and baking soda.
+Families of smokers should also be wary of how much rooms smell of tobacco.
+Put your best efforts into ridding the house of smoke smells before the viewing.
+There are many cleaning products that get rid of tobacco smells, like ammonia and TSP, as well as home remedies like vinegar and baking soda.

 The right renovations offer a return of investment of over 100%.
 Even some decorations will increase the perceived value of a property, like a stone veneer and a new hardwood flooring finishing.
 The kitchen and the bathroom are the rooms where renovations pay off the most, from updated appliances and features to improved flow.